kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

         - This means that the price will move more for a given trade at lower prices (less resistance), and price will move less for a given trade at higher prices (more resistance).
     3. `liquidityWeights[i] > liquidityWeights[i+1]`: Higher liquidity at lower prices.
         - This means that the price will move less for a given trade at lower prices (more resistance), and price will move more for a given trade at higher prices (less resistance).
+- If `dynamicFeeEnabled` is true, the dynamic fee will be enabled and capped at 20% of minimum base fee.
+- You must calculate your `lockedVestingParam.totalVestingDuration` and `feeSchedulerParam.totalDuration` based on your `activationType` and `activationTime`.
+- Slot is 400ms, Timestamp is 1000ms.

 ---

 ### buildCurveWithCreatorFirstBuy

-Builds a curve structure with creator first buy.
+Builds a constant product curve structure with creator first buy.
+This function does the math for you to create a curve structure based on initial market cap, migration market cap, liquidity weights and creator first buy option.

 #### Function